Backpacking

 Vehicle Camping in the Backcountry

-Camping in or beside your vehicle is available only in the National Preserve in designated campsites along the Medano Pass Primitive Road.
+Camping in or beside your vehicle is available only in the national preserve in designated campsites along the Medano Pass Primitive Road.
 This does not require a backcountry camping permit.
 Roads to these remote areas require High Clearance 4WD vehicles.
 AWD vehicles are not allowed.

 Questions About Backpacking?

-Call the Visitor Center at 719-378-6395 during Backcountry Office hours,
+Call the Visitor Center at 719-378-6395 or send an e-mail.

 Guided Backpacking Trips